Thousands march in Drogheda to ‘take back control’ from drug gangs

 Earlier, people assembled on the bridge, several carrying banners urging tougher government and judicial action against the illegal drugs trade.

-In the procession across the bridge and into the town Rosie Condra was accompanied by her 13-year-old son Jacob.
-They carried posters proclaiming ‘Drogheda says Stop!’ with an image of a handgun and a red line slashed through it.
+The procession across the bridge and into the town was led by four local women – Anne Nolan, Catherine Baker, Emma Cutlip and Rosie Condra, accompanied by her 13-year-old son Jacob.
+They carried posters proclaiming “Drogheda says Stop!” with an image of a handgun and a red line slashed through it.

 Not long after the murder of Keane Muldready-Woods, the bridge was the scene of the shooting of taxi driver John Myles who was wounded during a gun attack on passengers in his taxi just yards from the town’s Garda station and courthouse.